 - SD card to log sensor data

-The electronics for the prototype costs $300.
+The electronics for the prototype cost $300.
 For more details refer to this report.

-Electric Little Free Library: Solar Kiosks for Energy Access – Graduate students in the Energy Analysis and Policy program at UW studied the need, feasibility, costs, and benefits of eLFL’s for communities in Madison.
-Their project report andf presentation slides are linked here:
+Technology, Field Deployment, Community Engagement: Graduate students in the Energy Analysis and Policy program at UW studied the need, feasibility, costs, and benefits of eLFL’s for communities in Madison.
+They deployed a prototype in downtown Madison.
+Their project report and presentation slides are linked here:

 (Listed in no particular order)